Morphology of Galaxies in JWST Fields: Initial Distribution and Evolution of Galaxy Morphology: Field-to-field Variations in Morphological Distributions

 The use of six JWST fields with different depths can introduce variations in morphological distributions.
 As shown in { \textbf{Table \ref{tab:zpzs}}}, the outlier fraction of our photometric redshift measurements exhibits fluctuations across the JWST fields, indicating potential variances in the accuracy of stellar masses derived from the SED fitting.
 In addition, variations in background fluctuations can lead to systematic differences in the estimation of key parameters ($n$, $A$, and $RFF$) for morphology classification.
 To account for these variations, we measured the field-to-field deviations of morphological fractions in the mass and redshift bins, by calculating standard deviations of the fractions in each bin weighted by the number of samples in each field.
 The total uncertainties in { \textbf{Figures \ref{fig:mfrac_Mz}, \ref{fig:mfrac_Mztot}, and \ref{fig:mfrac_Mz3}}} were determined by summing the squared field-to-field deviations and Poisson noises of the sample sizes in the bins.
 Here we illustrate the morphological fractions in the six JWST fields as functions of stellar mass and redshift in { \textbf{Figure \ref{fig:apdx_mfrac_mass}}} and { \textbf{Figure \ref{fig:apdx_mfrac_z}}}, respectively.

 { \textbf{Figure \ref{fig:apdx_mfrac_mass}}} shows that disk galaxies have a dominant proportion of $\sim60\%$ in ${\rm log}~M_{\ast}/M_{\odot}<10.5$ for all JWST fields.
 Although disk fractions generally decrease with increasing stellar mass, this trend is less discernible in the fields of NEP-TDF and NGDEEP due to their limited sample sizes in the mass bin of ${\rm log}~M_{\ast}/M_{\odot}=11.4-12.0$.
 Spheroid fractions increase with stellar mass, but the data in the NGDEEP field suffer from the small number statistics in the highest mass bin.
 Irregular fractions remain constant at $\sim20\%$, but show large fluctuations in the highest mass bin due to significant uncertainties.
 Irregular fractions in the NGDEEP field are higher than in other fields, due to relatively larger $RFF$ values resulting from small background sigma values in Equation \ref{eqn:rff} (see Section \ref{sec:A_RFF}).
-Although we exclude the data from the SMACS0723 field due to the concerns about gravitational lensing effect, the general tendency in this field is consistent with the stacked data in the left panel of { \textbf{Figure \ref{fig:mfrac_Mztot}}}.
+Although the data from the SMACS0723 field could be affected by gravitational lensing, the general tendency in this field is consistent with the stacked data in the left panel of { \textbf{Figure \ref{fig:mfrac_Mztot}}}.

 In { \textbf{Figure \ref{fig:apdx_mfrac_z}}}, disk galaxies also maintain dominance across all redshift ranges in all JWST fields.
 Decreases in disk fraction from $\sim70\%$ at $z\gtrsim3$ to $\sim50\%$ at $z\lesssim3$ are consistently observed in all fields.
 Despite fluctuations in the disk fraction at the highest redshift bin ($z=6.0-8.0$), the general trend appears unaffected by field-to-field variations.
 Spheroid fractions consistently rise with decreasing redshift, except for the cases with only five spheroids in the high-redshift bins ($z=4.0-8.0$) in the NGDEEP field.
 Irregular fractions also exhibit similar patterns across all JWST fields, peaking at over $\sim25\%$ around $z\sim2-3$.
 Like other morphological types, irregular fractions in the $z=6.0-8.0$ bin are less reliable in the NEP-TDF and NGDEEP fields due to their small sample sizes (only 3 irregulars in the NEP-TDF and none in the NGDEEP).
 The NGDEEP field shows notably higher irregular fractions of about $\sim40\%$ at $z=2-3$ compared to other fields, for the reasons mentioned above.